grafos-ml/frappe/doc/src/tutorial.rst

 a lot by themselves in isolation, but we can tell if the user would like item1 more than item2 (higher score means bigger utility, more "me like this").

-Because we want to compute scores for all the items, we multiply user vector with an item matrix (bunch of vectors).
-As an output we get a vector of length the same as the number of items.
+Because we want to compute scores for all the items, we multiply the user vector with an item matrix (bunch of vectors).
+As an output we get a vector of the same length as the number of items.

 .. code-block:: python